Chief Black Hawk's Gravesite at Spring Lake, Utah

 Brigham and his followers' lust for domination, subjugation, and riches may have won the war, but it cost them dearly.
 "Many of our ancestors lost their humanity leaving behind a legacy of moral ambiguity contradicting their most fundamental religious beliefs," said Phillip.
 "For what shall it profit a man, if he shall gain the whole world, and lose his own soul?" -Mark 8:36

 Marva Loy Egget of Spring Lake, Utah played a major role in burial arrangements, while the coffin, and headstone were donated by citizens of Spring Lake, many whose ancestors fought against Black Hawk during the war.
 Ironically the grave site is on property owned by the Church of Jesus Christ of Latter-day Saints.
 However, according to a NAGPRA official I spoke with, I was assured that "the LDS Church has no jurisdiction over the actual grave or Black Hawk's remains whatsoever."
+See: REPATRIATION OF TIMPANOGOS CHIEF BLACK HAWK'S REMAINS

 Note: The above image of Chief Black Hawk is a sketch by artist Carol Pettit Harding of Pleasant Grove, Ut.
 It is a forensic reconstruction made from the skull shown in the photo being held by William E. Croff when he robbed Black Hawk's Grave in 1919.
+With permission from the Timpanogos Nation, Phillip B Gottfredson comissioned Carol to do the sketch for his book My Journey to Understand Black Hawk's Mission of Peace.